piebug/dotfiles/README.md

 - `pyenv`/`pyenv-win` (and Python by extension)
 - [PostgreSQL]()

 Strictly speaking, none of these tools are _necessary_ - and not having them installed should not prevent you from installing the rest of the dotfiles and taking advantage of their base functionality.
-Having them just makes my workplace setup feel more complete.
+They just make my workplace setup feel more complete.

 Other tools I often like to install but aren't managed by dotfiles (maybe I'll set up an auto-installer someday):